Profession: Clinical Psychologist

 Katherine Fedele, PhD Featured

-I obtained my initial training in CBT-I and CPAP desensitization during my clinical internship at the Milwaukee VAMC.
-I further honed my skills in these areas during my fellowship at Michigan Medicine/VA Ann Arbor.
+I have extensive training and experience in providing CBT-I to adults and older adults.
 As a staff psychologist at the Indianapolis VAMC, I completed the VHA's CBT-I certificate program.
-Additionally, I have trained students and clinicians in CBT-I. I am also trained in CBT for Nightmares (CBT-N).
+Additionally, I have trained students and clinicians in CBT-I. I also am trained in CBT for Nightmares (CBT-N).
 Now in private practice, I remain passionate about helping individuals aged 18 years and older with their sleep.
-I am accepting new clients.

 Read More...